rust-lang/wg-async/src/vision/submitted_stories/status_quo.md

 <details><summary>Making hard choices from a complex ecosystem from the start</summary>

 The problems begin from the very first moment a user starts to try out async Rust.
 The async Rust support in Rust itself is very basic, consisting only of the core Future mechanism.
 Everything else -- including the basic async runtimes themselves -- lives in user space.
-This means that users must make a number of choices rom the very beginning:
+This means that users must make a number of choices from the very beginning:

 * what runtime to use
     * [Barbara makes their first foray into async](status_quo/barbara_makes_their_first_steps_into_async.md)